-former years.
-Probably the time of Moses and Phinehas.
+days gone by.
+Probably the time of Moses and Phinehas (see note on 2:5).
 (CSB)

 That is, as in the days before the Law had been given.
 You see, all this has been said in reproach of the Law.
 After all, hypocrites started when the Law was given.
 Before the Law, sacrifices were sanctioned through faith.
 But the same faith, the same Spirit, the same grace which existed in the days before the Law will be in the kingdom of Christ.
 Faith makes voluntary offerings, while the Law compels them against the will.
 (Luther)